YouYueHuang/SelfDrivingCarProjects/README.md

 ### P5 - Vehicle Detection
 ---
 * This project is to create a vehicle detection and tracking pipeline with different features including histogram of oriented gradients (HOG), color histogram, and color binning.
-To detect if there is any vehicle in a frame, car and non-car images were used to train a support vector machines (SVM) classifier.
+To detect if there is any vehicle in a frame, a standard benchmark car and non-car images were used to train a support vector machines (SVM) classifier.

 ##  Get started
 ------